Valley of the Triglav Lakes

 Accessing the Valley via Komna takes nearly 5 hours as well.
-The third possible way leads by the Savica Waterfall.
-After a demanding steep and winding path through Komarča, it takes about 2 hours to get to the Black Lake (Črno jezero) (1294m), and about 3 hours to the Hut by the Triglav Lakes.
-It takes another good two hours of walking to get from the Hut by the Triglav Lakes to the Zasavska koča na Prehodavcih hut (2071m).
+The third possible way leads by the Savica waterfall.
+After a demanding steep and winding path through Komarča, it takes about 2 hours to get to the Black Lake (Črno jezero, 1294 m), and about 3 hours to the Hut by the Triglav Lakes.
+It takes another good two hours of walking to get from Hut by the Triglav Lakes to the Zasavska koča na Prehodavcih hut (2071m).

 Although the lakes and ponds are more numerous, one usually speaks of the seven Triglav lakes listed below.
 This is because the others dry up several times throughout the year.

-The Valley of the Triglav Lakes is interesting also because of its flora.
 The higher part of the Valley is mainly covered in lichen, but the more one descends, the more flowers one encounters, also endemic ones.
-These include:

 The Valley of the Triglav Lakes is also significantly marked by all the mountainous karst forms which are clearly visible due to plenty of rain and lack of soil and vegetation.
 The most common ones include bare graduated plates called lašti.
 Other interesting forms include grooves and several metres long limestone pavements, sinkholes, kotlics (“snow kettle”, a kind of karrens), perched blocks, chasms and other phenomena.